Mary Steenburgen: Television career

 In television, Steenburgen appeared as Kate Montgomery in Ink (1996) and co-starred as Mary Gulliver in Gulliver's Travels (1996).
 She has a recurring role as herself in Curb Your Enthusiasm.
 Steenburgen co-starred as Helen Girardi, the mother of Amber Tamblyn's title character in Joan of Arcadia.
 In 2011, she had a recurring role as Josephine in the HBO sitcom Bored to Death.
 Steenburgen starred as Anastasia Lee in the 2011 FX pilot Outlaw Country, but it was passed by the network.
 She appeared in the dark sitcom Wilfred from 2011 through 2013 as Catherine Newman, the title character's eccentric and mentally ill mother.
 Steenburgen had a recurring role as Diana Jessup on the NBC sitcom 30 Rock from 2012 to 2013.

 In 2014, she began a recurring role as former Dixie Mafia boss Katherine Hale in the fifth and sixth seasons of Justified.

 From 2015 to 2018, she starred as Gail Klosterman on the comedy series The Last Man on Earth.

 From 2020 to 2021, she played the role of Maggie Clarke in the NBC musical comedy-drama series Zoey's Extraordinary Playlist for two seasons.
 She reprised the role for The Roku Channel television film Zoey's Extraordinary Christmas.

+In 2025, she appeared with her husband, Ted Danson, in the second season of the Netflix show A Man on the Inside as the character Mona Margadoff.

 Music career

 In 2007, Steenburgen underwent minor surgery on her arm, which required a general anaesthetic; shortly thereafter, she began experiencing "music (...) playing in her head day and night".
 She subsequently took music lessons so that she could write down what she was hearing, and by 2013 had almost 50 songwriting credits.
 She has collaborated with musicians from Nashville and was also signed to Universal Music Group as a songwriter.
 She performs one of her own songs in Last Vegas.

-In 2018, her composition "Glasgow (No Place Like Home)" as performed by Jessie Buckley featured as the climactic musical moment in the film Wild Rose and won Steenburgen several awards, including Critic Choice Award.
+In 2018, her composition "Glasgow (No Place Like Home)" as performed by Jessie Buckley featured as the climactic musical moment in the film Wild Rose and won Steenburgen several awards, including the 2019 Critics' Choice Movie Award for Best Song.
 On October 30, 2020, Steenburgen signed a global publishing deal with Universal Music Publishing Group.

+Other activities

+Steenburgen was a co-founder of Artists for a Free South Africa (later renamed Artists for a New South Africa) in 1989, along with a number of other Hollywood actors, including Alfre Woodard.

+In September 2005, she and her husband Ted Danson gave a guest lecture for students at the Clinton School of Public Service, where they discussed their roles in public service as well as the foundations and causes in which they are involved.